-Plants suitable for the Inland Empire are provided in the lists for each type of plant (trees, shrubs, etc.).
+In addition to our "Landscaping Ideas" section, we have provided a selection of plants suitable for the Inland Empire with a page for each type of plant (trees, shrubs, etc.).
 Selected plants are featured with photos and descriptions.
 Take a gander and get inspired!
 Click on each photo to get detailed information (In progress).

 If you believe the information on the plant lists is incorrect, or you have a suggestion, please let us know using the Contact form under About Us.